gbaptista/datomic-flare/README.md

 ### Ruby

-You might want to check out the [Datomic Flare](https://github.com/gbaptista/ruby-datomic-flare) Ruby Gem.
+You might want to check out the [Flare](https://github.com/gbaptista/ruby-datomic-flare) Ruby Gem.

 Create a `Gemfile` file: